|Shàng hǎi 上海 'up sea'

 The Bund area of Shanghai (Zhongshan East Road) has a mix of houses of 'European' architecture of the early 20th century.
 There are few truly ancient sights to see in Shanghai.
 However, Shanghai Museum holds one of the finest collections of artifacts in the country.

-The Old Chinese City is further south from the Bund and has the narrow alleys, temples and markets typical of an old Chinese town.
-It has the famous traditional ‘Yu Gardens’ which have been built in 1537 in Ming dynasty style.
+The ‘Old Chinese City’ is further south from the Bund and has the narrow alleys, temples and markets typical of an old Chinese town.
+It has the famous traditional ‘Yu Gardens’ which were built in 1537 in Ming dynasty style.
 The Huxingting Teahouse stands in the middle of the gardens with its famous zig-zag bridge over a pool.
+This was made to deny access to demons as, according to feng shui they only travel in straight lines.
 The main shopping streets are north of the old city and run east-west - Nanjing Road and Huaihai Road.

-A BuddhistJufo Temple ➚ (Jade Buddha) built in the traditional style is of modern date.
+The former racecourse at Shanghai used by colonialists has been turned into the People's Park.
+A Buddhist Jufo Temple ➚ (Jade Buddha) built in the traditional style is of modern date.
 Jing'an Temple is another fine Buddhist building.
 Hongkou Park is a green area hidden among all the buildings, in the grounds is the grave of the great modern writer Lu Xun.
 A modest hill on the north-west edge of the city, She Shan 328 feet [100 meters] high, is the site of a large Catholic church built 1925-35.
-Shanghai is divided by the Huangpu River, Puxi is the district to the west and Pudong to the east.
 The Pudong district which was formerly a bit of a slum was opened for industrial development in 1999 and has grown very rapidly; its most famous landmark is the emblematic Oriental Pearl TV Tower ➚ which offers stunning views over the whole city.

 Early development was initiated by an influx of foreign investment after the Opium Wars when Shanghai became a treaty port.
 It was developed at first by the British, and up until 1940 was known colloquially as ‘Britain’s front door to China’, the Hong Kong and Shanghai Bank (HSBC) founded by the Scotsman Sir Thomas Sutherland ➚ dominated early investment into China.
 Investors used the city's strategic position near the mouth of the Yangzi to develop the whole valley, far away from the Qing dynasty control imposed at Guangzhou and Beijing.
 It became China's first ‘modern’ city serving as both an example and a warning about modern urban development.
 At its heart were the International and French concessions - areas subject to foreign not Chinese law.